allensuvorov/tasker/README.md

 - increment1 - Project diagram, code with interfaces.
 - increment2 - Handlers with saving to DB and tests.
 - increment3 - Task agents with goroutines and tests.
-  - get new tasks from DB (infinite loop), update status
-  - put new tasks in a []buffer them
-- increment4 - Docker, and other stuff
+- increment4 - Docker, and other cool stuff.

 Plan:
 1. First - do what I already know